cabforum/forum/FIPR-Charter.md

 **2. Scope**

 The primary activity of the FIPR shall be to review and propose revisions to the Forum’s IPR Policy, IPR Policy Agreement, and Exclusion Notice Template ("Deliverables").
+Discussion will include:

+(a) How to address contributions provided by non-Forum Members (e.g., invited experts, guest speakers, researchers, etc.);

+(b) If any clarifications and/or changes are necessary to the IPR Policy in view of recent events; and

+(c) A potential contributor license agreement for the Forum’s GitHub repository and policy for contributing to the Forum’s GitHub repository.

 The FIPR may perform other activities ancillary to this primary activity.
 The FIPR will not adopt Final Guidelines or Final Maintenance Guidelines.

 **3. Chairs and Contacts**